cnucup/cmp719_project/README.md

 ### 5. Change the metrics accordingly

 During the evaluation we use different number of image tiles.
 To do so, we need to update the `metric_main.py` in the original MAT repo.
-You can use the `metric_main.py` shared in this repos directly, or you can add custom metric functions inside this file.
+You can use the `metric_main.py` shared in this repo directly, or you can add custom metric functions inside this file.

 ## Run the training code on pre-trained MAT model